wp-plugins/flyzoo/readme.txt

 The most important insights are available at a glance:

-* Current visited page and page views
+* Current visited page and pageviews
 * Keywords and Campaign data (utm source, campaign, medium, search terms...)
 * Referrer
 * Returning visitor